Blockade-Games/BlockadeLabs-SDK-Node/README.md

 });

 /*
     The generateImagine method can accept different types of generator_data, which may include files.
-    In this case, we've multiple ways of passing these files to the method, which can change depending on your environment.
+    In this case, we've multiple ways of passing these files to the method.
+    And this can change depending on your environment.

     # Node Environment